 Sponsor-funded, or Sponsor-owned equipment, must be used in accordance with the terms of the current accountable sponsored project.
-If no longer needed, contact the Property Management Office for assistance with deployment or initiating disposition.
+If no longer needed, it may be available for re-use on other projects, Contact the Property Management Office for guidance prior to initiating any action.
 When it becomes excess to all needs of the department, contact the Property Management Office for guidance.

 Use of personally-owned property in the workplace is discouraged.
 In those instances where personally owned equipment is present on campus, the owner is responsible and liable for their property.

 Vehicle use is governed by additional rules as outlined in Administrative Guide 8.4.1, and Administrative Guide 8.4.2.

 Equipment should be maintained in accordance with manufacturer’s specifications.
 If not available, experience or service history is helpful for establishing maintenance plans.
 The department to which equipment is accountable is responsible for keeping the maintenance history records for their equipment.

 Maintenance may be suspended when equipment is in storage.
 Calibration may need to continue; or at a minimum occur prior to being placed into active use, per manufacturer’s specifications.

 Current location of equipment must be reflected in the Sunflower Assets (SFA) record.
 University activities often require frequent changes in the location of equipment.
 If the duration of the move is less than thirty (30) days, it is considered temporary.
 Location changes exceeding (30) days are considered permanent.